mgorav/datafussion-delta-rust/README.md

 `NOTE: The query mechanism can be extended to other format like paraquet, csv, json etc`

 Few years back, if I had said: _"I want to create by database for cubes just like the way FANG companies does it"_.
-It have been deemed an over engineering project.
+It would have been deemed an over enthusiastic engineer.
 We can do it now easily fitting, need company.
 No point buying a product and spend n number of man-hours to deploy, manage and monitoring, still fighting to move old CUBES to new technologies (for scale).